tandeshao/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-info">

-:information_source: **Note:** For Name and Phone, extra white spaces (2 or more) between words/numbers will be replaced with a single white space.
-For example "John &nbsp&nbsp&nbsp Doe" will be trimmed to "John Doe".
+:information_source: **Note:** For Name and Phone, extra white spaces (2 or more) between words/numbers will be replaced with a single white space. <br>
+For example "John    Doe" will be trimmed to "John Doe".

 </div>